jeuneseven/ReadingNotes/iOS/Concurrency.md

 ## Sending data safely across actor boundaries

 - Swift tries to ensure access to shared data is done safely, partly through types such as actors, and partly through a concept of sendability implemented through the Sendable protocol and the @Sendable attribute
-	- error: "Non-sendable type 'YourType' returned by implicitly asynchronous call to nonisolated function cannot cross actor boundary."
+	- error: **"Non-sendable type 'YourType' returned by implicitly asynchronous call to nonisolated function cannot cross actor boundary"** means:
-	- "you're making an object here, and you want to use it somewhere else, but that isn't safe."
+	- **"you're making an object here, and you want to use it somewhere else, but that isn't safe"**

 mark the class as being safe to send across different tasks needs 2 steps: